No Products in the Cart

 Aluminum Wheel Cleaner

-After consulting the instructions on the wheel-cleaning product that suites your wheels, approach the process gradually.
+After consulting the instructions on the wheel-cleaning product that suits your wheels, approach the process gradually.
 Use small amounts to see how the cleaner works.
 Most wheels will benefit from agitation with a brush designed for wheels; one with soft, scratch-free bristles that match your wheel type.
 A dedicated wash-mitt that’s free of scratchy elements is probably the most delicate way to go, but don’t use a mitt or sponge that’s cleaning wheels anywhere else on the vehicle.
 Wheel cleaners lose their strength on wet surfaces, so work on dry wheels (ditto for tire cleaners).
 Do not clean hot or warm wheels – it could dull their finish.

 As with any spray on wheel cleaner, make sure the surface is cool to the touch.
 Coat the wheel’s surface.